DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-11-07-completable-future-internals.md

 // skipping boiler plate defining task classes
 {% endhighlight %}

 <figure style="border: 1px solid gray">
     <a  href="{{ site.url }}/images/blog/completable_future.png" data-lightbox="image-1"><img src="{{ site.url }}/images/blog/completable_future.png"></a>
 </figure>

-This is exactly the use-case ```CompletableFuture``` was built for.
+This is exactly the use-case ```CompletableFuture``` was built for; to chain multiple dependant tasks.
-It can be used to chain multiple dependant tasks.
 It is very similar to JavaScript Promises which helps chain the call-back methods (aka tasks).

 {% highlight java %}
  CompletableFuture.supplyAsync(() -> getStockInfo(“GOOGL”))   // executed in a thread-pool